 {FIRST | BEFORE | AFTER} column_name;

-FIRSTto add a column to the beginning of a table, you do not need to setcolumn_name.
-Otherwise, an error is returned.column_name: the name of the column in the specified relative position to the column to be added.
+FIRSTto add a column to the beginning of the table, you do not need to specify thecolumn_nameparameter.
+Otherwise, an error will be returned.column_name: the name of the column that is adjacent to the column to be added.

 +-------+-------------+------+-----+---------+-------+